GSSSMS/tax-expense-api/README.md

-# Template for Backend Express
+# This is an API for tracking business expenses

 The Golden Rule:
 🦸 🦸‍♂️ Stop starting and start finishing. 🏁